khanboy1989/MarvelSquadSwiftUI/README.md

 # 🦸‍♂️ Marvel Squads

 ## This project is created by using MVVM-C pattern with full SwiftUI.
+It also contains Modular Architect & Clean Architect.
+## For presentation layer, I used MVVM-C.

 This example has been developed by getting inspired from one of my previous job applications (not structure - only the context).
 The structure is taken from this repo: https://github.com/hoangatuan/iMovie